Joint Modelling RCT Workshop

 - Introduction to classical joint models of time-to-event and longitudinal data

-- Extension I: competing risks data
+- Extensions to competing risks data and multivariate longitudinal data

 - Clinical Applications

 - Hands-on practical session in R

 Please note, this workshop is free to attend, but places are limited to 15 and must be reserved in advance via EventBrite platform.

 - The workshop will take place in at the Foresight Centre at the University of Liverpool Campus, address The Foresight Centre, 1 Brownlow Street, Liverpool, L69 3GL.
 This is within easy reach of Liverpool Lime Street station, as shown on the Liverpool University Map as building 359 in gridsquare C10.